 If you really want to understand truth, it is revealed throughout Scripture; and Jesus said the truth will set you free!
 There are consequences – in this life and the next – for denying Christ and rejecting God’s offer of salvation.

-We could only briefly touch on it here, but with all the evidence and history available, we can confidently trust in God and rely on His word – even if our culture is heading in the opposite direction.
+We could only briefly touch on it here, but with all the evidence and history available, we can confidently trust in God, conclude that the Scriptures are reliable, and depend on His word – even if our culture is heading in the opposite direction.